How to make money working from home

 These days you can work in pretty much any industry, thanks to technological advances, online tools, and more flexible mentalities.
-However, it is not as straight forward as picking what you want and getting to work.
+However, it is not as straightforward as picking what you want and getting to work.
 For specific roles, there are legalities to follow to make your part-time business a success.
 For any source of regular income, you must get your taxes and insurance in order and your trading allowance, which was initially set up to help eBay sellers, can allow you to turnover up to £1,000 tax-free.
 Any extra funds earned will be taxable after this tax-free amount.

 And don’t forget about insurance.
 Dog walkers, for example, must take out a dog walking insurance policy to protect themselves if the dog gets hurt on their watch.
-Childcare is another example of where insurance is a necessity, as well as buying and selling goods, where it is not enough to think about the legal implications of selling the product.
+Childcare is another example of where insurance is a necessity and buying and selling goods, where it is not enough to think about the legal implications of selling the product.
 You should ensure that the place you store your merchandise is up to standard as well.
 If you’re storing goods at home, make sure you have taken out the necessary insurance and made HMRC aware that your home is now a place of business.
 If you’re storing goods at a storage place, are your goods protected by the third party venue?
 You can find storage places around the UK that have built-in insurance and protection for your products.
 Some places, like Shurgard Self-Storage Gypsy Corner, even offer extras like a storage calculator and a virtual tour video where you can look inside the different storage units, so it’s worth doing your research in your chosen sector before you embark upon your business opportunity.

-Going into self-employment full-time
+Going into self-employment full time

 You may find that your side hustle is doing better than expected or you are not happy in your primary job.
-Setting up a business can be financially draining at the beginning with eight out of ten new companies ceasing to exist within 18 months.
+Setting up a business can be financially draining at the beginning, with eight out of ten new companies ceasing to exist within 18 months.
 However, with the right idea and strategy, going full-time can be an excellent option for a lucrative work at home position.
 Some advantages are:

 You can dictate your work/life balance

-Working for yourself can help you control your work/life balance more effectively, including choosing your own work hours or being able to delegate tasks to a capable colleague so that you can spend more time with the family.
-You can better prioritise your personal life, which will help you to focus on work-related issues with a clearer mind as you divide your time to suit your unique work/life situation.
+Working for yourself can help you control your work/life balance more effectively, including choosing your own work hours or being able to delegate tasks to a capable colleague so you can spend more time with the family.
+You can better prioritise your personal life, which will help you focus on work-related issues with a clearer mind as you divide your time to suit your unique work/life situation.

-Pursuing a business idea of which you’re passionate will encourage a healthy mental attitude both in your personal and work life because it won’t feel like you’re doing work, which is a great place to be in life.
+Pursuing a business idea of which you’re passionate will encourage a healthy mental attitude both in your personal and work life because it won’t feel you’re doing work, which is a great place to be in life.